 Evolution of Management Theory and Practice

-As organisations grew and developed over time so the need to efficiently and effectively manage their operations became more important.
+As organisations grew and developed over time the need to efficiently and effectively manage their operations became more important.
 But organisations also evolve in response to changes in their operating environment and the practice of management has needed to evolve with these changes.
-This module considers four phases in the development of the theory and practice of management – the origins of management practice, management in the early stages of the industrial revolution, management in the post-industrial era and the shape of management practice in the future.
+This Bachelor of Science with honours degree in business management foundation year module considers four phases in the development of the theory and practice of management – the origins of management practice, management in the early stages of the industrial revolution, management in the post-industrial era and the shape of management practice in the future.

 Social Psychology in Organisations